 2. Using Online DNS Lookup Tools

-For a reliable and comprehensive service, you can look up DNS records using specialized websites that support multiple record types and global DNS server queries.
+You can look up DNS records using specialized websites that handle all the major record types and can query DNS servers worldwide.

 3. Using Programming Libraries